Monthly Journal Club

 What’s more satisfying than an engaging surgical discussion at the end of a long day?
 Not much — except perhaps pairing it with good company and thought-provoking cases.

-SCROLL DOWN TO SEE THIS MONTHS AGENDA
+THIS MONTHS AGENDA

 The BRIDGES Journal Club was established by surgical trainees with a shared passion for education, critical appraisal, and collaborative learning.
 We remember how daunting surgery could feel during medical school and the foundation years — often perceived as the ‘dark arts’ reserved for a select few.
 Our aim is to change that perception.